 It is anticipated that CUSIP identification numbers will be printed on the Series 2024 Bonds, but neither the failure to print such numbers on any Bond nor any error with respect thereto shall constitute cause for a failure or refusal to accept delivery of and payment of the purchase price for the Series 2024 Bonds.
-All expenses in connection with the assignment and printing of CUSIP numbers shall be paid by the County.
+All expenses in connection with the assignment and printing of CUSIP numbers shall be paid by the winning bidder, as described in the notice of Sale for the Series 2024 Bonds.